SCE Offers Bill Help to Customers Impacted by COVID-19

 Any decision to proceed with an outage at this time is not taken lightly and all outages are being evaluated based on critical needs.
 The safety of SCE’s customers, its employees and the public remain the top priority.

-SCE is also helping customers with their bills by suspending service disconnections for nonpayment and waiving late fees by request for business and residential customers impacted by the COVID-19 emergency.
+SCE is also helping customers with their bills by suspending service disconnections for nonpayment and waiving late fees by request for small business and residential customers impacted by the COVID-19 emergency.

 “We know this is a difficult time for our communities and we want SCE’s customers and employees to know we are here for them,” said Pedro Pizarro, president and CEO of Edison International, SCE’s parent company.
 “While SCE continues taking actions to maintain operations and provide reliable electric service to its 15 million customers, we also want to do our part to support communities in these challenging times.”